LogoClim

 Overview

-and visualizing global climate conditions.
-It allows researchers to
+simulate and visualize global climate conditions.
+It allows researchers

 temperature and precipitation over time.
 It incorporates historical data